 When shopping for your first HDTV, keep in mind your entertainment needs as well as your budget.
 With a little legwork you'll find the set right for you.

-For more information on HDTV and related technologies, visit the links on the next page.
+For more information on HDTV and related technologies, visit the links below.

 Related HowStuffWorks Articles

 - Sharp USA.
 "LC-32D43U User Manual."
 (Aug.
 18, 2009) http://www.sharpusa.com/files/tel_man_LC32_LC37D43U.pdf